littlehorse-enterprises/littlehorse/docs/docs/06-operations/10-docker-compose/15-three-servers.md

-# Three LittleHorse Orchestrators
+# Scaling Horizontally

 LittleHorse is a horizontally scalable system.
 As such, you can configure multiple LittleHorse Orchestrator servers to act as a cluster.
 This provides the following benefits:

 - High availability with hot standby replicas (note that durability is handled by Kafka and does not depend on the number of LittleHorse Servers).
 - Higher throughput as work is distributed across multiple LittleHorse Servers.

 This example shows how to run LittleHorse with three servers and a dashboard using Docker Compose without authentication.
+Note that the provided file does not scale Kafka horizontally; for more information on that we refer you to the [Apache Kafka documentation](https://kafka.apache.org).

 ## Docker Compose File